masamiweb/GeneticAlgorithmAdversarialNLP/README.md

 [^9]: Li, Dianqi, Yizhe Zhang, Hao Peng, Liqun Chen, Chris Brockett, Ming-Ting Sun, and William B. Dolan.
 "Contextualized Perturbation for Textual Adversarial Attack."
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pp. 5053-5069.
 2021.
 [^10]: Li, J., S. Ji, T. Du, B. Li, and T. Wang.
 "TextBugger: Generating Adversarial Text Against Real-world Applications."
 In 26th Annual Network and Distributed System Security Symposium.
 2019.
 [^11]: Yoo, Jin Yong, and Yanjun Qi.
 "Towards Improving Adversarial Training of NLP Models."
 In Findings of the Association for Computational Linguistics: EMNLP 2021, pp. 945-956.
 2021.
+[^12]: Jia, Robin, Aditi Raghunathan, Kerem Göksel, and Percy Liang.
+"Certified Robustness to Adversarial Word Substitutions."
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pp. 4129-4142.
+2019.